Angleito/qwensuicoder/README.md

 - Python 3.9+
 - PyTorch with CUDA support
 - Ollama installed and in PATH
-- GPU with sufficient VRAM (at least 8GB recommended)
+- GPU with at least 4GB VRAM (for 1.5B model)

 ### Environment Setup